A Gentleman's Dignity: Prologues

-A unique feature of this drama is at the beginning of every episode, a prologue (or cold open) is shown.
-The prologues involve anecdotes about Do-jin, Tae-san, Yoon and Jung-rok's friendship through the years, and they carry a humorous tone with the exception of episode 16's.
-The prologues are not related narratively to the previous episode's ending or the present storyline, however they underline each episode's theme.
+A unique feature of this drama is that at the beginning of every episode, a prologue (or cold open) is shown.
+The prologues involve anecdotes about Do-jin, Tae-san, Yoon and Jung-rok's friendship through the years, and they all carry a humorous tone with the exception of episode 16.
+The prologues are not related narratively to the previous episode's ending or the present storyline.
+However, they underline each episode's theme.

 Original soundtrack

 The drama has released seven parts of the soundtrack in two OST albums, the first part is "High High" by Kim Tae-woo and the second part features various artists including Jeon Geun-hwa with single "Beautiful Words", Kyung-woo with single "When I Look At You" and Park Eun-ooh with single "Everyday".
 Actors Jang Dong-gun, Lee Jong-hyun and Kim Min-jong also contributed songs to the soundtrack included in A Gentleman's Dignity OST 2.